ITDiscovery/AdjBedController/README.md

 To do for version 3:

--Remove the line from Pin 5 to Ground.
+- Remove the line from Pin 5 to Ground.
--Enlarge the Schottky diode pads
+- Enlarge the Schottky diode pads
--Widen 29V and other traces in buck converter area.
+- Widen 29V and other traces in buck converter area.
--Add 8 pin din for manual bypass controller -Troubleshooting/assembly section.
+- Add 8 pin din for manual bypass controller
+- Troubleshooting/assembly section.
 Specifically not to connection power supply until the 5V is verified, and that if the voltage is off, check for a good connection on the 56uH coil.

+Proper H-Bridge wiring:
+Relay 1 (Forward/Reverse):

+- Pin 1 (Common): Connect to one side of the motor.
+- Pin 3 (NO): Connect to the 29V rail.
+- Pin 4 (NC): Connect to ground.

+Relay 2 (Forward/Reverse):

+- Pin 1 (Common): Connect to the other side of the motor.
+- Pin 3 (NO): Connect to ground.
+- Pin 4 (NC): Connect to the 29V rail.

+With this wiring, to make the motor run in one direction, you would activate Relay 1 to connect one motor terminal to 29V, and leave Relay 2 un-energized to connect the other motor terminal to 29V.
+To reverse the direction, you would activate Relay 2 and leave Relay 1 un-energized.

+You must also ensure that the control logic in your ESP32 never activates both relays in a pair at the same time.
+If you do, you will create a short circuit across the motor's terminals.